 – Dakota Black

-– Oneida (Only have 2-3 samples to share – to obtain it, you must vow to re-offer it on Seed Savers Exchange, or promise to send me back a fresh sample after you grow it)
+– Oneida (Only have 2-3 samples to share – to obtain it, you must re-offer it on the Seed Savers Exchange or enter into a contract to send some back to me after you grow it)

 – Seneca Bear Paw